 Maybe you live in a city or a small apartment and you don’t have the space or transportation to accommodate a traditional kayak?
-A folding kayak may be the solution to your problem, wrapping fun and convenience into a compact, easy to store package.
+A folding kayak (also known as origami-style) may be the solution to your problem, wrapping fun and convenience into a compact, easy to store package.

 (these take you over to Amazon)

 You may have already looked into inflatable vessels but foldable ones might be better suited to your lifestyle.
 For one thing, a foldable craft doesn’t require inflating and you may find it less bulky and even more portable.